Health & Wellness

 • Easy maintenance: Cleaning is a breeze with pillow back sofas, as removable cushions can be easily laundered or spot-treated as needed vs tight-back sofas with built-in cushioning.
 Regular fluffing of the pillows helps maintain their shape and longevity.

-How to relieve back pain with proper sitting position.
+How to relieve back pain with proper lumbar support and sitting position.

 There are numerous tactics you can take to prevent unnecessary back pain while doing your best lounging.
 By following these simple tips and techniques, you can alleviate back discomfort and improve your overall well-being: